 Personally, I love photography and while iPhone is a super handy device for capturing candid moments, the quality of pictures drops significantly when shooting in low-light conditions (which most sessions are usually held in).
 I always carry around a compact camera Sony RX-100 to get crisp pictures.

 Extra tip: Twitter now allows you to include up to 4 pictures in one tweet.
 That’s a great opportunity for instant photo journalism.

-Speakers and presenters crave for feedback.
-Unfortunately that is often given to them much later once the official feedback is evaluated after the event.
+Speakers and presenters long for feedback.
+Unfortunately, that is often given to them much later once the official feedback is evaluated after the event.
 And that’s a better case.
 Tweeting allows you to give them instant feedback right after the session.
 It’s not only valuable to presenters, it also helps you to create bonding with them.
 Make sure you include the right Twitter handles.

-If you want live-tweeting to preset the ground for networking, you need to tweet consistently to appear in the tweet feed so people remember your face.
+If you want the live-tweeting to increase your networking opportunities, you need to post consistently to appear in the tweet feed so people remember your face.
 That requires stamina and dedication.
 I was amazed by dedication of @ and @ who were the most prolific Twitter users at WEC14.
-They managed to tweet large amount of valuable content throughout the entire 3-day conference and became Twitter and social stars that everyone wanted to meet.
+They managed to tweet a large amount of valuable content throughout the entire 3-day conference and became Twitter and social stars that everyone wanted to meet.

 What is your experience with live-tweeting at conferences?
 What does it bring to you?
 Do you find it beneficial for your networking?
 Please share with us your experience in the comments below or tweet to us @slidoapp.

 Cover Photo: CC 2.0, Elijah van der Giessen, Flickr